jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-36 Attribution.md

 # Attribution File Overview

-:bulb: The attribution.txt file inculdes the actual public link to the knowledge source, license details of the knowledge being contributed, and the specific revision being used.
+:bulb: The attribution.txt file includes the actual public link to the knowledge source, license details of the knowledge being contributed, and the specific revision being used.

 **Attribution file structure:**